MainSilent/hCaptcha-Bypass/README.md

 # hCaptcha-Bypass

+🔴 This script is mostly deprecated but still works if you have `hc_accessbility` token, I'm currently working on other methods of bypassing.

 Bypass for hCaptcha with Token key

 1- Get captcha key from Hcaptcha accessibility copy the button link and past only the code at the end of url in .env